Profile information

 English: Fluent

 The first floor of the house has 3 bedrooms and a bathroom.
-Workawayers will stay in one of the bedrooms on the first floor in either a twin-sized bed or a full bed.
-Aside from when we have additional guests, workawayers will have the first floor bathroom to themselves.
-We'll share kitchen and living room space on the second floor.
+Workawayers will stay in one of the bedrooms on the first floor in bunk style beds.
+There is a shared shower on the first floor and we'll share kitchen and living room space on the second floor.
 We cook most of our meals from scratch and welcome help in preparing them.

 Internet access